Electrician Apprenticeship: How to Become an Electrician

 The answer to this question depends on your personal circumstances.
 If you need to make money now, and lack the means of paying for a trainee program, then becoming an apprentice is probably the least costly way of becoming an electrician.

-But even before you become a journeyman, because you have the technical training out of the way, odds are you’ll be able to get jobs with significantly better pay.
-Trainee programs cost more upfront, but open the door to much better pay, much sooner.
+That advantage means you may be able to get jobs with significantly better pay, earlier on.
+In other words, trainee programs cost more upfront, but open the door to much better pay, much sooner.

 If you still have questions about becoming an electrician apprentice, or the merits of becoming an apprentice versus an electrician trainee, give us a call!
 We’ll be happy to answer all your questions, so you can make the most informed decision possible.